Skip to content

 In this episode of the Awe and Wonder Podcast’s “Stories of Neurodiversity” series, Brenda and Sarah are thrilled to welcome Mateo Moreno, a passionate advocate who has used AAC since the age of four.
 Mateo shares his powerful journey navigating the world with his Saltillo NovaChat 8, offering unique insights into disability, inclusion, and the realities of being the only AAC user in the room.
 From presenting internationally to mentoring young communicators at Camp ALEC and even appearing on Disney+, his dedication to fostering confidence and kindness is truly unmatched.
 Join us for an insightful conversation as Mateo shares his invaluable recommendations for communication partners and his vision for a more inclusive world.

-S9 E2: Lauren Enders Gonzales
+S9 E2: Neurodiversity in Education and Life with Lauren Enders Gonzales

 May 27th, 2026